eliornl/UAVLogViewer-AgentChatbot/backend/README.md

 ### 2. Configuration

-Create a `.env` file in the backend directory with the following variables (Only OPENAI_API_KEY is required, other settings have defaults):
+Create a `.env` file in the backend directory:

 #### Creating .env File: